MartinStellmacher/chorona_stats/README.md

 You have to clone https://github.com/CSSEGISandData/COVID-19.git to the subfolder COVID-19 initially.
 Further updates are done by the script.
+The same applies to the NYT data in covid-19-data
 I have no idea in the moment, if the python mdule git will work well on submodules....